sebasvelasco353/doggo_functions/README.md

 ## -------> TODO <-------
 * Fill the json file with the actual data
-* fix Bug: first run works ok, second returns only one result and the name its undefined.
+* Sort the response array and send the actuall k-nearest